input-output-hk/cardano-node-wiki/Benchmarking.md

 Switch to `screen`-window `bench-0` and run the following command:

 ```
-$ b ps
+$ b ps   ## Short-hand for `bench list-profiles`
 ```

-The command `b` is from "benchmark", it's a basic command for benchmarking.
+The command `b` stands for "benchmark", it's the basic entry point for benchmarking orchestration.

 You will see the list of long names, for example: